Tel/Whatsapp: +86 15005204265

 For Periodmed, the training advanced its goal of improving global pet healthcare outcomes.
 One participant noted:“This taught me to be a better vet—catching issues earlier, easing owners’ worries, and helping pets live healthier.”

-As pet healthcare evolves, abdominal ultrasound will grow in importance.
-Periodmed’s training sets a new standard for veterinary professional development by combining theory-practice, prioritizing user-friendly equipment, and encouraging collaboration.
+As pet healthcare evolves, pet abdominal ultrasound will grow in importance.
+Periodmed with advantage in strict quality control system sets a new standard for veterinary ultrasound manufacturing.
+By combining theory-practice and training, we prioritize user-friendly equipment and encourage collaboration globally.

 For pet owners, this means better care for their companions; for vets, more confidence and impact; for the industry, a more accessible, accurate, and compassionate future.
 Ultimately, the training centered on the love between pets and owners—ensuring vets with right tools/knowledge give pets better chances at long, healthy lives.